-8.2.
-Clarifications and Amendments
+8.2 Clarifications and Amendments

-Potential Offerors may request clarifications in English via email to procurement@linksme.org.
-These must be submitted no later than 5:30 P.M.
-Hanoi time, on the date specified below.
-IESC will post answers to the questions and requests for
+Potential Offerors may request clarifications in English or Vietnamese via email to procurement@linksme.org.
+These must be submitted no later than 5:30 PM Hanoi time, on the date specified below.
+IESC will post answers to the questions and requests for clarification asked by all Offerors and received by the deadline on the IESC website with the RFP before the close of business on the date specified below.
+IESC may not answer questions before the proposal submission deadline outside of the allotted response period for clarifications.
+No questions will be answered over the phone or in person.

-8.3.
-Chronological List of Proposed Events
+8.3 Chronological List of Proposed Events